got5/tapestry5-jquery/README.md

 ##Hosting
-http://nexus.devlab722.net/nexus/content/repositories/releases will stop at the end November 2015, So please not that the Latest releases for 5.4 and 5.3 are now available at [Maven Central](https://repo1.maven.org/maven2/org/got5/tapestry5-jquery/).
+http://nexus.devlab722.net/nexus/content/repositories/releases will stop at the end November 2015, So please note that the latest releases for 5.4 and 5.3 are now available at [Maven Central](https://repo1.maven.org/maven2/org/got5/tapestry5-jquery/).

 ## Features